jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ###Using LINQ Queries with LINQ to XML
 ___
 #20.
 Introduction to Asynchronous Programming

+[W] asynchronism (ā-sĭng′krə-nĭz′əm), asynchrony (-krə-nē)
+>Lack of temporal concurrence; absence of synchronism.

+>asynchronism - the relation that exists when things occur at unrelated times; "the stimulus produced a desynchronizing of the brain waves"
+- =asynchrony, desynchronisation, desynchronization, desynchronizing
+- <>temporal relation - a relation involving time
+- !=synchroneity, synchronicity, synchronisation, synchronism, synchronization, synchronizing, synchrony - the relation that exists when things occur at the same time; "the drug produces an increased synchrony of the brain waves"

 ##What Is Asynchrony?

+When you start a program, the system creates a new **process** in memory.
+A **process** is the set of resources that comprise a running program.
+These include the virtual address space, file handlers, and a host of other things required for the program to run.

+Inside the process, the system creates a *kernel object*, called a **thred**, which represents the actual excuting program. (*Thread* is short for **"thread of execution"**.)
+Once the process is set up, the system starts the thread executing at the first statement in method **Main**.

+Other times, however, no new thread id created, but instead, *the execution of the code is reordered* to make better use of the single thread's capacity.

+- C# 5.0
+- async/await feature
+- BackgroundWorker class
+- .NET Task Parallel Library

 ###A Starting Example

+using System.Threading.Tasks;

 ##The Structure of the async/await Feature

+- synchronous
+- asynchronous

+aync/await feature: three components
+- the calling method
+- the async method
+- the await expression

 ##What Is An async Method?

+- method header: async
+- await expressions
+- three return types: void, Task, Task\<T>
+- No out, no ref parameters
+- lambda expressions, anonymous methods

+async
+- before the return type
+- signal that the method contains await expressions
+- contextual keyword (async can be an identifier)

+[W] We can `generalize` this observation `to the following`, which we will `look at in more detail` shortly.

+return types
+- Task\<T>: read the *Task's Result* property
+- Task: check on the *async* method's state
+- void: fire and forget

+- Task\<T> must return a value of type *T*

 ###The Flow of Control in an Async Method

+In the meantime, the code in the calling method continues on its course, having received the *Task* object back from the *async* method.
+When it needs the actual result value, it references the *Result* property of the *Task* object.
+If, by that point, the *async* method has set that property, the calling method retrieves the value and continues on. <u>**Otherwise, it halts and waits for the property to be set before continuing on.**</u>

+two confusing things
+- return type: *await* returns the return type of the *async* method
+- return: *async* method just exits without returning to anything

 ###The await Expression
 ###Cancelling an async Operation
 ###Exception Handling and the await Expression